 - To book, check prices or availability for Okay Boutique Hotel

-“I recommend the hideout hostel, private rooms are so cheap and it is more like a hotel than a hostel.
-Clean and big rooms with baths, gorgeous pool and really nice staff”– Emma Dickinson, solo traveller from Australia
+“I recommend the hideout hostel for Cambodia accommodation Siem Reap.
+Private rooms are so cheap and it is more like a hotel than a hostel.
+This accommodation in Siem Reap Cambodia is clean and big rooms with baths, gorgeous pool and really nice staff”– Emma Dickinson, solo traveller from Australia.

 - Prices from £5 per night for a superior single room